Skip to Content

 Who sets the odds The sportsbook The bettors collectively — odds reflect pool distribution

 Do odds change after you bet?
-No — your price is locked when you place the bet Yes — your final payout is determined by the odds at post time, not when you placed the bet
+No — your price locks when you place the bet Yes — your payout is determined by odds at post time, not when you bet

 Who is on the other side?
 The sportsbook Other bettors in the same pool

 Can you beat the house long-term?
-Difficult — odds are set by professionals Possible — odds are set by the public, which makes systematic errors
+Difficult — odds are set by professionals Possible, but difficult — the public can misprice horses, though takeout means long-term profit requires a consistent edge

 How the Pari-Mutuel Pool Works

-Every time a bettor places a win bet, that money goes into the win pool for that race.
-At post time, the pool closes.
-The track deducts its takeout percentage.
-What remains is divided proportionally among all winning tickets based on how much was bet on each horse.
+Every win bet goes into the win pool for that race.
+At post time, the pool closes, the track deducts its takeout, and what remains is divided proportionally among winning tickets based on how much was bet on each horse.
+The math is straightforward.

-Think of it like this: odds are just a scoreboard showing where the money is — not how good the horse is.
+Odds are just a scoreboard showing where the money is — not how good the horse is.
 A horse at 15-1 isn’t a 15-1 shot because it’s 15 times less talented than the favorite.
-It’s 15-1 because only 5% of the money in the pool was bet on it.
-The crowd decided that.
-The crowd is often wrong.
+It’s 15-1 because only 5% of the pool was bet on it.
+Understanding this is also why bet type selection matters — the same crowd mispricing that exists in the win pool also exists in exacta and trifecta pools, sometimes more so.

 Reading the Tote Board